-empty ribbon spools

-masking tape

-pencil

-dried peas, beans or rice
+empty ribbon spools masking tape pencil dried peas, beans or rice paint paintbrush construction paper, optional stencils, optional

-paint

 Recycle an empty ribbon spool.
 Cover one end hole with masking tape.
 Pour a handful of dried peas, beans or rice through the open hole before sealing it with tape.
 Cover the shaker with acrylic paint, let dry.
 Or cover with construction paper and then decorate.
 Glue or tape your design on the spool.